 So, when the opportunity came to write anything we would like to say to future students who would wish to read the advice of those who walked before them (sounds so much cooler than it was), I could only think of one thing.
 Love, learn and cherish yourself.
 So I wrote the following letter.

-It’s easy to get lost in the race for what society deems to be ‘success’, find yourself fighting the battles of others and winning their wars at the cost of losing your own.
-Regardless of how many times you give in to the temptation of conformity – You Are unique.
-You are one of a kind, the only of your kind and there aren’t any words, fears or physical constraints that can erase it.
-It’s in your DNA & in your heart for whatever it is that your heart beats for.
+It’s easy to get lost in the race for what society deems to be success, find yourself fighting the battles of others and winning their wars at the cost of losing your own.
+Regardless of how many times you give in to the temptation of conformity, you are unique.
+You are one of a kind, the only of your kind and there aren’t any words, fears, or physical constraints that can erase it.
+It’s in your DNA and in your heart for whatever it is that your heart beats for.
 It’s in your eyes that interpret things using the unique combination of your experiences, hopes, and personality.

-So, BE YOU.
+So, be you.
 Take time to learn and be yourself.
 Practice You.
 Wear your hat more times than you do those of others.
 Believe in your dreams and in your capability to live them.
 And remember — do not be foolish enough to think that you can survive without people who think differently from you.
-Build people up 99% more times than you break them down (the 1% being complete mistakes!).
-Although you are superbly, undoubtedly, & endlessly distinctive, you are but one piece in the puzzle of life & every piece needs a few others to help complete it.
+Build people up 99 percent more than you break them down (the one percent being complete mistakes).
+Although you are superbly, undoubtedly, and endlessly distinctive, you are but one piece in the puzzle of life and every piece needs a few others to help complete it.

 Much love and hope,

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.